stefan-loewe/WinBinder/README.md

 Be sure to check out the docs folder.
 There are also examples in the phpcode folder.
 Futhermore, you can go to www.winbinder.org, there is also a forum.
+Be sure to also give the Woody framework a look (https://github.com/stefan-loewe/Woody), a object-oriented layer built on top of WinBinder.